 Sexual Misconduct Prevention, Response, and Education

-Examples of sexual misconduct include sexual harassment, sexual assault, stalking, and intimate partner violence.
+Examples of sexual misconduct include dating violence, domestic violence, sexual harassment, sexual assault, and stalking.
 Retaliation is also strictly prohibited under the School’s Policy.
 We encourage you to learn more by exploring the resources below.

 For more information about Title IX at Juilliard, please contact any member of our Title IX Team:

 Title IX Coordinator